kai5041/shoid/README.md

 # 所ID | A Place to Verify Your Identity

-所ID (ShoID) is more than a digital signature tool.
-It’s a secure place where identities are verified and trusted.
 Sign, verify, and protect your digital presence using both classical and post-quantum cryptography.

 > **NOTE**: Currently, ShoID does not comply with eIDAS or any other official standards, and is not a Trusted Service Provider.